HarlonServer/harlon-server-portal/content/forms/train driver/_index.en.md

 keywords: [""]
 ---

-This form lets you appeal a ban that has been imposed upon you by server staff.
+This form lets you apply for the Train Driver server role.

 {{< notice info >}}
   Please read the form instructions carefully and answer all questions **in full**.